When the Power Grid Fails: Things You Will Need

 Not only will grocery stores be without power, but they won’t be able to take those plastic cards.
 Scanners will not work!
 ATMs will not work!
 Even the check scanners will not work!
 The only hope you will have is that you stored some cash.

-One store mentioned they have generators stored throughout the state that could be brought down here to keep the store going, if the highways are open.
-This same-store said they could take up to 4,000 customers using debit or credit cards.
+One store mentioned they have generators stored throughout the state that could be brought down here to keep the store going if the highways are open.
+This same store said they could process payments from up to 4,000 customers using debit or credit cards.
 They will risk not knowing if the customers have money in said accounts just to serve their valued clients.

 Traffic will Be Messed Up

 The traffic lights run on electricity which means your traffic lights won’t work.
-This may be ok in small towns or cities, but in big cities with lots of traffic, this could mean lots of traffic gridlock and possible accidents.
+This may be ok in small towns, but in larger communities with lots of traffic, this could mean traffic gridlock and possible accidents.
 Additionally, communications for emergency personnel will be compromised.
 They are then forced to use battery-operated radios instead of electrically powered ones.

 Gas Stations Can’t Pump Gas

 Your car won’t last long without gas.
 And, with no power, gas stations will not be able to pump the gas they have into your vehicle.
-Please keep you gas tank at least 3/4 full.
-You do not want to be that person in line to fill your gas tank with 200+ other families waiting to get gas.
+Please keep your gas tank at least 3/4 full.
+You don’t want to be that person in line to fill your gas tank with 200+ other families waiting to get gas.

 Water Treatment Plants and Sewer Lines Need Electricity

 Did you know that water treatment plants need power to pump and process the water?
 Not only do they need electricity to move water, but they don’t have any backup systems if the power grid goes out.
-Therefore, we will have a hard time finding quality water.
+Therefore, we will have a hard time finding a quality water supply.
+Equipment failures at the water distribution sights mean you’ll need to have your own stored water for hydration, cooking, personal hygiene, and limited laundry chores.

-Be prepared for portable showers and possible toilet issues.
+Your family preparedness should include portable showers and possible makeshift toilets.
 I called our city a few years back about the sewer lines and they mentioned if you are at the top of the sewer lines you may be okay because sewage naturally goes downhill, with a little help.
-When the power goes out and your city or county doesn’t have a generator or back up plan, you need to be ready.
+When the power goes out and your city or county doesn’t have a generator or backup plan, you need to be ready for a sewage backup since they won’t have a way to pump the lines.

 In case you missed these posts, Emergency Toilet and Emergency Washing Machines.
 I have since purchased this Lavario Emergency Washing Machine (currently back-ordered).